 The intended audience for this program is comprehensive ophthalmologists; refractive, cataract, and corneal surgeons; and allied health personnel who are performing or assisting in refractive surgery.

-Upon completion of this activity, participants should be able to evaluate the latest techniques and technologies in refractive surgery, specifically:
+Upon completion of this activity, participants should be able to:

 - Identify the current status and future of femtosecond laser, excimer laser, inlay, intracorneal ring segment, and IOL refractive surgery

 - Compare the pros and cons of various lens- and corneal-based modalities, including presbyopic and toric IOLs

 - Describe the increasing importance that refractive surgery plays for any ophthalmology practice and the reasons to consider this subspecialty to improve patient care